tonethar/IGME-230-Fall-2018/projects/project-2.md

   - for example, when they click the search button, there should some indication that a search is happening:
     - a "spinner" or other "indeterminate progress" animation
     - text that says "Searching for 'Tacos' near you" and so on
 - While the app doesn't need to be fully responsive, it should look good on a range of displays.
-For example, don't design it just to work on your huge 24" screen at home (as I'll be grading it on my MacBook with a much smaller screen).
+For example, don't design it just to work on your huge 24" screen at home (as I'll be grading it on a laptop with a much smaller screen).
 The main controls of the application must fit in a 800x600 window.
 - You are allowed and encouraged to use a CSS framework for this project - see below

 ### C. HTML/CSS & Media